When I first read about carotenoids, I remember the carrot oil-based day cream I’d bought from Burt’s Bees:

 6 Carotenoids: lutein, zeaxanthin, lycopene, beta-carotene, alpha-carotene, crocetin

-These carotenoid supplements were developed and made in Japan since 1999 for hardworking Japanese who were too busy to take their daily 7 portions of fruits and vegetables.
+Carotenoid supplements were developed and made in Japan for hardworking Japanese who were too busy to take their daily 7 portions of fruits and vegetables.

 Lucky for him, his brother sat next to a Naturally Plus distributor who told him about the benefits of 6 types of carotenoids (lutein, lycopene, beta-carotene, alpha-carotene, zeaxanthin, lycopene and crocetin) for blood, eyes, breasts, colon, skin, nerves and uterus.